 8. Boomslang - LD50 of 0.07 mg/kg

-The boomslang (Dispholidus typus) is a tree-dwelling serpent that is widely distributed across Southern Africa.
+The boomslang (Dispholidus typus) is a tree-dwelling serpent that is widely distributed sub-Saharan Africa.
 While lingering in its arboreal abode, the boomslang is relatively benign for humans - preferring to blend in and wait patiently for an unsuspecting chameleon or bird to come within striking distance.
 With an LD50 of 0.07 mg/kg, this slender snake can easily dominate smaller creatures and is more than capable of causing problems for people if it happens to sink those rear fangs.
 Though often depicted with bright green skin, the boomslang actually varies quite significantly in appearance.
 But no matter the color scheme, these snakes are masters of disguise.

 8. Yellow Bellied Sea Snake - LD50 of 0.07 mg/kg

 While many venomous snakes prefer to slide under the radar, the yellow-bellied sea snake (Pelamis platurus) is instantly recognizable.
 This ostentatious swimmer can keep to the water full-time, never needing to shift to land for survival.
 This species is so well-adapted to aquatic life that it can be found far out in the Pacific and Indian Oceans.
 When craving a fish, the yellow-bellied sea snake will often lie motionless near the surface and wait for a snack to approach.
 Though possessing a potent venom (LD50 of 0.07 mg/kg), this snake has small fangs and only injects a small volume per bite.
 Plus, the only time humans tend to get bitten is when a sick or injured specimen washes in close to shore.

 10. Common Krait - LD50 of 0.09 mg/kg